Changes to support during the Covid-19 outbreak

 Dorset Mind, in partnership with Meyers Estate Agents, have created The GAP Project.
 The project was the idea of founders Mark and Claire Meyers as a result of lived experience in their family.
 They wanted to create a community project that would inspire people and bring them together to benefit the local area.

-We were asked to become partners as we have experience delivering mental health support groups and services.
-We also have several mutual connections in Dorchester, who have kindly supported the project already, namely David Upshall Insurance Services, The Dorchester Lions, Cougar Fencing, HB Gardening, Humphries Kirk and S & R Downton Ltd – Building Contractors to name a few.
+We’d like to thank the following people and organisations who have kindly supported the project already: David Taylor, David Upshall Insurance Services, The Dorchester Lions, Cougar Fencing, HB Gardening, Humphries Kirk and S & R Downton Ltd – Building Contractors to name a few.